An introduction to pitch strength in contemporary popular music analysis and production: Pitch strength and dissonance

 \paragraph{Drums and pitch.} Drums can contain pitched content \citep{richardson2010acoustic}.
 Drum eigenfrequencies are not necessarily harmonic but can be made harmonic under certain conditions \citep{antunes2017possible}.
 Usually, the tonal elements in drums are not structured like partials in a harmonic series.
 Their frequency relationship ranges from inharmonic to chaotic \citep{wu2018review}.

 Drums can be tuned.
 In popular music, the tuning of acoustic drums can have a significant impact on the quality and contextuality of the instrument \citep{toulson2009perception}.
-Some drums, such as the timpani \citep{blades2001timpani} and roto-toms \citep{holland2001rototoms}, have a stronger pitch than others. \textbf{Figure~\ref{fig:rototoms}} shows the signal properties of a medium-velocity, middle-range roto-tom sample from the sample bank `Royotoms by Alan ViSTa'.\footnote{\url{https://plugins4free.com/plugin/2391/}} The sample has a weak pitch: its energy decreases rapidly, features inharmonic upper partials, and is noisy.
+Some drums, such as the timpani \citep{blades2001timpani} and roto-toms \citep{holland2001rototoms}, have a stronger pitch than others. \textbf{Figure~\ref{fig:rototoms}} shows the signal properties of a medium-velocity, middle-range roto-tom sample.
+The sample has a weak pitch: its energy decreases rapidly, features inharmonic upper partials, and is noisy.
 The partial with the highest energy is 40dB above the noise floor, and other partials are, at best, 10dB above it.
-Using \citepos{zwicker1990pitchstrength} sounds as a reference, it compares to sound 7.
+In terms of perceived pitch strength, the sample is comparable to \citepos{zwicker1990pitchstrength} sound 7.

 \paragraph{Low PS to handle dissonance: examples.} \citet{pinkfloyd1973time} features an introduction with prominent roto-toms.
 One version \citep[video 2]{rogerwaters2020time} includes a clear recording of the roto-tom player.
 In Roger Waters \citep[video 2; video 3, 1'05]{rogerwaters2020time}, the roto-toms play natural Gs in F\# minor.
 The low PS of the roto-toms attenuates the dissonance, making it acceptable for the music genre.
 In video 3, Resonance EQ increases PS, making the roto-toms easier to transcribe and dissonances more obvious.
 Video 4 shows how transcription with a high-PS instrument (a piano) induces stronger dissonances.